getporter/porter/docs/content/cli/bundles_build.md

 ```
       --build-arg stringArray   Set build arguments in the template Dockerfile (format: NAME=VALUE).
 May be specified multiple times.
+      --custom strings          Define an individual key-value pair for custom section in the form of NAME=VALUE.
+May be specified multiple times.
   -d, --dir string              Path to the build context directory where all bundle assets are located.
   -f, --file porter.yaml        Path to the Porter manifest.
 Defaults to porter.yaml in the current directory.
   -h, --help                    help for build